|Tom was holding the broom (escoba) made of vegetation at El Toledo Coffee Tour.|

 |The El Toledo Coffee Farm’s coffee is nicely packaged.|

-A big difference for us, besides living in a new country every few months, is the reality of living without a car at certain points, often without easy access to public transportation.
+A significant difference for us, besides living in a new country every few months, is the reality of living without a car at specific points, often without easy access to public transportation.
 It’s the price we pay for choosing to live in more remote locations.

 |Every corner of the area was filled with family treasures.|

 Many world travelers with whom we’ve communicated chose to live in apartments and condos in big cities, heading out each day for sightseeing, dining, and tours.

 |Gabriel was educating us while we sat at the long table.
 We were entranced by his manner of speaking and expertise.|